-To get help with a work-related problem email firstname.lastname@example.org or phone 35904 (0113 343 5904) and we will arrange for a UCU caseworker to support you.
+To get help with an individual work-related problem email contact the branch office to arrange for a UCU volunteer caseworker to support you.
 UCU caseworkers are members of the branch who are trained to deal with work-related problems.

-To make sure we can support you with a problem at work, join the union when you start work, not when things start to go wrong.
+To make sure you can be supported, join the union when you start work, not when things start to go wrong.

 Sexual harassment helpline

 This is a dedicated service for UCU members which any UCU member can reach on 0800 138 8724.
-The helpline is in collaboration with Education Support Partnership (Ed Support).
+The helpline is in collaboration with Education Support.
 Any member who has concerns or is experiencing sexual harassment can call 0800 138 8724 in confidence, free of charge and 24/7 to talk about their experience, discuss options, receive counselling (if clinically appropriate) and details of further sources of support, if necessary.
-For more details see https://www.ucu.org.uk/article/9316/Sexual-Harassment-Support-Helpline
+For more details see ucu.org.uk/article/9316/Sexual-Harassment-Support-Helpline

 Support, counselling, debt/budgeting advice and assistance, time management and wellbeing advice

-UCU members contribute to the Education Support Partnership, which provides support and advice on a whole range of issues.
-You can contact Education Support Partnership 24 hours a day by phone, email, text or webchat.
-For details see educationsupportpartnership.org.uk/helping-you
+UCU members contribute to Education Support, which provides support and advice on a whole range of issues.
+You can contact Education Support anytime, day or night, by phone, email, text or webchat.
+For details see educationsupport.org.uk/helping-you

 Continuous professional development